Seanny123/mlh-localhost-emojifier-code/README.md

 # mlh-localhost-emojifier-code

-This repo contains the starter code for the workshop Intro to the MEAN Stack Powered by Blackrock
+Starter code for the workshop Intro to the MEAN Stack Powered by Blackrock